 Cooling innovation in Rwanda, Egypt, and India

 In Rwanda, cohort member MASS Design Group is working hard to develop and promote affordable alternatives to corrugated steel roofing.
 Such roofs are cheap and durable, but drive up indoor temperatures.
-In some cases, people cannot even enter their homes until 1 am because the heat is too intense.
-This issue particularly affects women and children, as they typically spend the most time within the home.
+In some cases, people cannot even enter their homes until 1 am because the heat is too intense, which leads them to get a roofing replacement or a roof repair from a roofing company like the ones at floridaroofing.com.
+This issue particularly affects women and children, as they typically spend the most time within their homes.
+This issue can be easily resolved with the help of professional roofers, you Get More Info here.

 RELATED ARTICLES: Collaboration Can Take Climate Action To The Next Level |Bold Solutions Tackle Refugee Energy Crisis |From Brazil to Cameroon, Forest Communities Fight Climate Change |Electrifying Africa: New Research Shows Gender Focus Is Crucial |Sustainable Energy for All: A Challenge for the Poorest Countries